TOM FREY, PRESIDENT

-Etheredge has spent 27 years in Alabama livestock marketing, 16 of those at the Linden Stock Yards, where he is president.
+Etheredge has spent more than 30 years in Alabama livestock marketing.
 A native of the state, he is a member of the Alabama Cattlemen’s Association.

 Etheredge received an associate degree from Wallace Community College, Selma, Ala.